InteractiveComputerGraphics/splashsurf/README.md

  - `particle-radius`: should be a bit larger than the particle radius used for the actual simulation.
 A radius around 1.4 to 1.6 times larger than the original SPH particle radius seems to be appropriate.
  - `smoothing-length`: should be set around `1.2`.
 Larger values smooth out the iso-surface more but also artificially increase the fluid volume.
  - `surface-threshold`: a good value depends on the selected `particle-radius` and `smoothing-length` and can be used to counteract a fluid volume increase e.g. due to a larger particle radius.
 In combination with the other recommended values a threshold of `0.6` seemed to work well.
- - `cube-size` i.e. marching cubes resolution of less than `1.0`, e.g. start with `0.5` and increase/decrease it if the result is not smooth enough or the reconstruction takes too long.
+ - `cube-size` usually should not be chosen larger than `1.0` to avoid artifacts (e.g. single particles decaying into rhomboids), start with a value in the range of `0.75` to `0.5` and decrease/increase it if the result is too coarse or the reconstruction takes too long.

 ### Benchmark example
 For example: